*Windows Operating System Required for this course

 - Preparing all necessary tax forms for employees

 Alison Dunne has many years’ experience working as a Company accountant.
 Her strengths are cash management, processing re-engineering and management of a finance function within a company.
 She is currently the Chief Financial Officer in Quest Recruitment Ltd., a leading recruitment company, solely dedicated to recruiting for Accountancy and Financial Services Professionals.

 Anne Marie Cogan

-Anne Marie Cogan is a qualified ACCA Accountant holder of a 1:1 Level 8 degree in Accountancy.
-Award winning student on her undergraduate studies recognition from the governing body and Chartered Accountancy Ireland for achieving the highest grade Over two decades of experience in the business environment.
-Her ambition in life is to communicate, that each person has the ability to reach their own self actualisation through education, hard work, determination and resilience.
-She hopes that by delivering this message to even a small minority will ensure a more equal society going forward.
-She has a no nonsense attitude, challenges complex theories and calculation always bringing it back to simple terms she believes the secret to effective learning is always asking “WHY” and walking through scenario’s step by step.
-Her research interest are in effective management of expenditure in Education to ensure all children have equal opportunity.
+Anne Marie Cogan is a qualified ACCA Accountant and holds a 1:1 Level 8 degree in Accountancy.
+She was an award-winning student who received recognition from Chartered Accountants Ireland for achieving the highest grade in her undergraduate degree.
+Anne Marie has over two decades of experience in the business environment.
+She is an excellent communicator and challenges complex theories and calculations, always bringing them back to simple terms which she believes is the secret to effective learning.
+Her research interest are effective management of expenditure in education.

 You can now see our full course timetable including all course topics and lecturers.

 Students must attend at least 80% of classes to graduate with either the Diploma or Certificate of Attendance unless a serious and verifiable reason for further absence is provided.